“Kevin Sullivan attacked the psyche and would leave you uncomfortable and bewildered.”

-It is estimated that 200 people accused of practicing witchcraft and 20 innocent people were executed as a result of “The Salem Witch Trials” in the late 1600s.
+It is estimated that 200 people were accused of practicing witchcraft, and 20 innocent people were executed as a result of "The Salem Witch Trials" in the late 1600s.

 Robert Lamb, in his article "How Satanic Panic Worked," offers, "Witchcraft theorists and interrogators of the 15th century obtained their testimony through intimidation and torture — and as such the confessions of their victims matched and even exceeded their expectations for supernatural evil and debauchery."